KornevEK/Boltzmann-T/README.md

 ## Program

-Program complex for solving Boltzmann kinetic equation with the S-model collision integral in arbitrary spacial domain.
+Program complex for solving Boltzmann kinetic equation with the S-model collision integral in arbitrary spacial domain using TT-format.

 A folder must contain the following files: